On the role of semismoothness in the implicit programming approach to selected nonsmooth optimization problems: On the ImP approach to mathematical programs with equilibrium constraints

 Assumption (A3), at the first glance, might look rather restrictive, but it turns out that it holds in case of most major classes of equilibria considered in the literature so far.
 In particular, it is fulfilled in all classes of MPECs considered below.

 In its original form, the BT algorithm requires from the user (similarly to most existing bundle methods) to compose a so-called oracle in which, given an $x \in U_{ad}$, one computes the corresponding state variable $y = S(x)$, the function value $\vartheta(x)$ and a subgradient $\xi\in \partial_c \vartheta(x)$.
-Then it can be shown, that under the additional assumption that $\vartheta$ is weakly semismooth and under boundedness of the sequence of iterates $\ee xk$ there is an accumulation point $\hat x$ of this sequence which is C-stationary, i.e., $0\in\partial_c\vartheta(\hat x)+N_{U_{ad}}(\hat x)$.
+Then it can be shown that under the additional assumption that $\vartheta$ is weakly semismooth and under boundedness of the sequence of iterates $\ee xk$ there is an accumulation point $\hat x$ of this sequence which is C-stationary, i.e., $0\in\partial_c\vartheta(\hat x)+N_{U_{ad}}(\hat x)$.

-As observed in \cite{DeBa01}, it is not really necessary that the oracle returns a subgradient in order that the BT-algorithm works.
-Only a pseudogradient $\xi$ in the sense of Definition \ref{DefNorkin} is required, i.e., a semismoothness condition has to be fulfilled.
+As observed in \cite{DeBa01}, it is not really necessary that the oracle returns a Clarke subgradient to ensure that the BT-algorithm works.
+Only a pseudosubgradient $\xi$ in the sense of Definition \ref{DefNorkin} is required, i.e., a certain semismoothness condition has to be fulfilled.
 The price we have to pay is that no accumulation point needs to be C-stationary.
-However, it holds that at least one of them fulfills the weaker necessary optimality condition saying that $0$ is the sum of a pseudogradient and a normal to $U_{ad}$.
+However, it holds that at least one of them fulfills the weaker necessary optimality condition saying that $0$ is the sum of a pseudosubgradient and a normal to $U_{ad}$.

-We clarify this issue in the following theorem. \begin{theorem}[{\cite[Theorem 3.10]{GfrOut24a}}] Consider problem \eqref{eq-3} and assume that the objective $\vartheta$ is semismooth with respect to a mapping $\Theta:\R^n\tto\R^{1\times n}$ on an open set $\Omega\supset U_{ad}$.
+We clarify this issue in the following theorem. \begin{theorem}[{\cite[Theorem 3.10]{GfrOut26a}}] Consider problem \eqref{eq-3} and assume that the objective $\vartheta$ is semismooth with respect to a mapping $\Theta:\R^n\tto\R^{1\times n}$ on an open set $\Omega\supset U_{ad}$.
 Assume that the BT-algorithm is applied to this problem along with an oracle which returns for each $x\in U_{ad}$ besides the function value $\vartheta(x)$ an element $\xi$ with $\xi^T\in\Theta(x)$.
 If, moreover, the BT-algorithm generates a bounded sequence of iterates $\ee xk$, then this sequence possesses an accumulation point $\hat x$ satisfying the optimality condition

 \end{theorem}